About the Author of this Website

 I came across what was blocking my creative self-expression and unblocked it.

-to use my creative talents to share what I have learned about unresolved trauma
+Now I am able to use my creative talents to share what I have learned

 I also discovered other creative work I can do despite being disabled.

-In fact, when I'm doing that work, I don't feel disabled at all.
+In fact, when I am doing that work, I don't feel disabled at all.

-It took me three more years to write all the content for this website and begin to put it online.
+It took me three more years to write all the content for this website and begin to put it online near the end of 2024.

 A lot more about resolving trauma and healing from the effects of trauma was revealed to me in those three years, and